 - Batch cook proteins and grains on Sunday.
 Store them in airtight containers for easy use later.

-Look for easy meal prep ideas for busy lifestyles that don’t take much effort.
-For example, make overnight oats in mason jars or grill veggies for tacos.
+Search for no-fuss meal prep ideas for busy lives.
+For instance, prepare overnight oats in mason jars or grill vegetables for tacos.
 Freeze leftovers like roasted chicken for salads or wraps.

 - Use slow cookers or Instant Pots to make cooking easier.